New York City: Theater

 The central hub of the American theater scene is Manhattan, with its divisions of Broadway, off-Broadway, and off-off-Broadway.
-Many movie and television stars have gotten their big break working in New York productions.
+Many stage and screen stars have gotten their big break working in New York productions.

-Broadway theatre is one of the premier forms of English-language theatre in the world, named after Broadway, the major thoroughfare that crosses Times Square, sometimes referred to as "The Great White Way".
+Broadway theater is one of the premier forms of English-language theater in the world, named after Broadway, the major thoroughfare that crosses Times Square, sometimes referred to as "The Great White Way".

 Forty-one theaters, mostly in Midtown Manhattan's Theater District, each with at least 500 seats, are classified as Broadway theaters.
-The 2018–19 Broadway theatre season set records with total attendance of 14.8 million and gross revenue of $1.83 billion Recovering from closures forced by the COVID-19 pandemic, 2022–23 revenues rebounded to $1.58 billion with total attendance of 12.3 million.
-The Tony Awards recognize excellence in live Broadway theatre and are presented at an annual ceremony in Manhattan.
+The 2018–19 Broadway theater season set records with total attendance of 14.8 million and gross revenue of $1.83 billion Recovering from closures forced by the COVID-19 pandemic, 2022–23 revenues rebounded to $1.58 billion with total attendance of 12.3 million.
+The Tony Awards recognize excellence in live Broadway theater and are presented annually by the American Theatre Wing and The Broadway League in Manhattan.